Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Introduction

-In this paper we are interested in generalizing the previous picture to higher order operators structured on H\"{o}rmander vector fields in $\mathbb{R}^{n}$ which are homogeneous w.r.t. a family of dilations, \emph{but not left invariant }w.r.t. any group structure.
+\textbf{Our setting and main results} In this paper we are interested in generalizing the previous picture to higher-order operators structured on H\"{o}rmander vector fields in $\mathbb{R}^{n}$ which are homogeneous w.r.t.\,a family of dilations, \emph{but not left-invariant} w.r.t.\,any group structure.
 Our setting is the following.